calebclayreagor/DELAY/README.md

 - A two-column table of transcription factors and targets constituting the known ground truth regulatory network (e.g. from cell-type specific ChIP-seq data, recommended)

-### 4. ``TranscriptionFactors.csv`` (optional, required for prediction)
+### 4. ``TranscriptionFactors.csv`` (optional)

-- A one-column table of known transcription factors in the input dataset, used to enumerate all possible transcription factor-target pairs for inference
+- A one-column table of known transcription factors in the input dataset, required for finetuning and prediction with incomplete, partially-known ground truths

 ## More Examples